micro-ROS/micro_ros_arduino/README.md

 ## Known Issues/Limitations

 - When using provided precompiled libraries, users should take into account the already configured static memory pools in middleware layers.
 [More info here](https://micro.ros.org/docs/tutorials/advanced/microxrcedds_rmw_configuration/).
 - micro-ROS transports should be refactored in order to provide a pluggable mechanisms.
-Only USB serial transports are provided.
 - Teensyduino support files have to be patched in order to use precompiled libraries.
 - To solve Python errors on ESP32 compilation: `apt install python-is-python3 && pip3 install pyserial`